laurieroy/javascript-udemy-steele/README.md

 # javascript-udemy
-Some projects from Colt Steele's Web Developer Bootcamp
+Some projects from Colt Steele's Web Developer Bootcamp.
+I am working on putting some of these up on heroku

 ## scoreKeeper
 Jul 2018  web developer bootcamp udemy course JS code-along